 Incidental formal interviews can be arranged by parents and teachers should the need arise, and are useful in monitoring your child's progress.
-To arrange these, contact the teachers directly.
+Parent Teacher interviews are conducted twice a year, at the beginning of Term 2 and the beginning of Term 4.
+Should you wish to have a parent/teacher interview outside of these allocated times, please arrange these with your child's classroom teacher directly.